Minimum of a 2:2 in a relevant health care subject.

 You’ll learn how to work across traditional boundaries and how to deal with the uncertainty that is inherent in an advanced neonatal nurse practitioner role.

 Information for international students

-Overall IELTS grade of 6.5 with a minimum of 6 in each component.
+Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Course contact details

-- +44 (0)114 222 2070
+- +44 (0)114 222 2030